 What Is Debt-to-income Ratio and How To Calculate It

 Debt-to-income ratio, or DTI ratio, is the ratio of your total monthly debts to your monthly pre-tax income.
 Debts include car payments, mortgage payments, credit card payments, child support and payments for other loans, such as personal or education loans.
 Pre-tax income is not your take-home pay, it is your pay before taxes are deducted.
 For example if your gross salary is $60,000 a year and you take home $3,800 a month it is actually based on your yearly salary divided by 12 months, so $60,000/12 = $5,000.
+If you want to skip this explanation of the calculation, you can proceed to the next section to use our DTI ratio calculator.

 Note that this would be very different if you calculated it based on your actual take-home pay in your paychecks.
 Let’s say your monthly debts are $500.
 This would mean your DTI ratio is 500/5,000 = 0.10 and we multiply that by 100 to get 10% (before accounting for the mortgage payment).
 With the standard max DTI of 36% you could afford a monthly mortgage payment of about $1,300.
 Simply multiply .36 by your monthly salary and subtract all of your current debt to get the monthly mortgage payment you can afford.